odubno/ElsaurusProject/README.md

-# Elsaurus_Project
+# ElsaurusProject
-Working a friend's tumblr blog using NLTK and Scikit learn paired with pandas
+Scrapping tumblr poems using requests, analyzing the data using NLTK and Scikit to learn about intricacies of the english language.